-Would the project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation? \boxtimes b) Conflict with or obstruct a state or local plan for renewable energy or energy efficiency? \boxtimes
+Would the project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation? b) Conflict with or obstruct a state or local plan for renewable energy or energy efficiency?

 - A. Long-term project construction or long-term operational changes resulting in substantial energy use shall conform to the Amador County General Plan energy use requirements, and any other applicable requirements under the State of California.
+The project includes a use permit application for a Battery Energy Storage System (BESS or ESS) which include seven modular enclosures housing arrays of lithium ion batteries.
+These units would be remotely controlled and wired directly into a main electrical grid.
+Each enclosure has individual self-contained HVAC systems and be separately connected to a transformer located separately from the seven enclosures.
+The project would be self-powered or otherwise supplied by the local provider.
 There is a less than significant impact. - B. The only local energy plan is the Energy Action Plan (EAP) which provides incentives for homeowners and business owners to invest in higher-efficiency energy services.
-The project would not conflict with or obstruct any state or local plan for energy management, therefore there is no impact.
+The project would not conflict with or obstruct any state or local plan for energy management, and would conform to the local Energy usage requirements and policies, therefore there is a less than significant impact.